aayu-7777/SIH-ARGO-FLOAT/RAG_SETUP.md

 4. **Frontend not loading**
    - Ensure both services are running (RAG service on 5002, React on 3000)
    - Check browser console for CORS errors

+5. **"ChatBot not responding"**
+   - Check if the RAG service is running on port 5002
+   - Verify the GEMINI_API_KEY is set correctly
+   - Check server logs for error messages

 ### Logs